ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 After you change these settings, simply rebuild your docs and the theme should update.
+More information about the theme can be found on the `theme documentation page`_

 If you want to continue using the old theme, simply set ``RTD_OLD_THEME = True`` in your ``conf.py``.